-- companies aligned to one of the first two objectives of the EU taxonomy (climate change mitigation and adaptation); - companies aiming for a net positive contribution to environmental sustainability objectives; - companies aiming for a net positive contribution to social sustainability objectives; and - at the level of the overall portfolio, a minimum of 20% of companies making a net positive contribution to all the Sustainable Development Goals (SDGs). - The net positive contribution is the difference between the positive and negative impact contributions and is calculated at the level of the invested company and at the level of the overall portfolio.
+- companies aligned with one or more of the six objectives of the EU Taxonomy (climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems); - companies aiming for a net positive contribution to social sustainability objectives; and - at the level of the overall portfolio, a minimum of 20% of companies making a net positive contribution to all the Sustainable Development Goals (SDGs). - The net positive contribution is the difference between the positive and negative impact contributions and is calculated at the level of the invested company and at the level of the overall portfolio.
 Based on the UN SDGs framework, the net positive contribution takes into account (1) the extent to which the invested company's products and services contribute to the achievement of the SDGs and (2) the negative impacts associated with their activities along the value chain.